 The anisotropic electron-hole exchange interaction in this QD lifts the degeneracy of the above basis by $\delta_{1}^{1e1h}\thickapprox30~\mu eV$ \citep{Benny2011} thus forming new eigenstates $\sqrt{2}\ket{\psi_{BE}}_{s,as}=\sqrt{2}\ket{\pm x}=\ket{\hhup\eldown}\pm\ket{\hhdown\elup}$, where the subscript $s$ ($as$) stands for symmetric (anti-symmetric) spin wavefunctions.
 Recombination of those excitonic eigenstates results in either horizontal, $\sqrt{2}H=R+L$, or vertical $\sqrt{2}V=i(R-L)$ rectilinearly polarized photon emission, enabling a one-to-one correspondence between the $X_{BE}^{0}$'s two-level system and the photon's polarization \cite{Benny2011}.
 We use the cross-rectilinearly polarized components of the $X_{BE}^{0}$ spectral lines for defining the $x$ and $y$ axes of our experimental system.

 The dark exciton (DE), $X_{DE}^{0}$, is another electron-hole pair state, but with parallel spins $\sqrt{2}\ket{\psi_{DE}}_{s,as}=\ket{\hhup\elup}\pm\ket{\hhdown\eldown}.$ In general, the $X_{DE}^{0}$ is optically \textbf{in}active \citep{Schwartz2015}, however, small optical activity of the $X_{DE}^{0}$ was measured \citep{Schwartz2015a,Don2016,EmmaTutorial2014}.
 Zielinski et al. attributed this activity to a small mixing of the $X_{DE}^{0}$ and $X_{BE}^{0}$ eigenstates induced by symmetry reduction of the QD potential \citep{Don2016}.
 This naturally occurred mixing is rather small \cite {Schwartz2015} but can be enhanced by externally applying in-plane magnetic field perpendicular to the optical $z$ axis (Voigt configuration).
 For a magnetic field direction parallel to the $z$ axis (Faraday configuration) no additional mixing is expected, thus the $X_{DE}^{0}$ remains optically inactive \citep{Bayer2002}.

-The Zeeman interaction between an externally applied magnetic field and QD confined carriers' spin removes the Kramers' degeneracy between the confined carriers spin state which is parallel and anti-parallel spin directions relative to the direction of the magnetic field.
-The Zeeman interaction linearly depends on the magnetic field magnitude.
+The Zeeman interaction between an externally applied magnetic field and QD confined carriers' spin removes the Kramers' degeneracy between the confined carriers spin state.
+The eigenstates are usually the parallel and anti-parallel spin directions relative to the direction of the magnetic field.
+The Zeeman interaction depends linearly on the magnetic field magnitude.
 This dependence is most generally expressed in terms of a $3\times3$ $g$-factor tensor{} \citep{Cardona2010}.
-For simplicity{} we assume here that this tensor is diagonal and have only two different components: along the symmetry axis ($g_{e}^{z}$ and $g_{h}^{z}$) and perpendicular to it ($g_{e}^{\perp}$ and $g_{h}^{\perp}$) \citep{Witek2011}.
+For simplicity, we assume here that this tensor is diagonal and have only two different components: along the symmetry axis ($g_{e}^{z}$ and $g_{h}^{z}$) and perpendicular to it ($g_{e}^{\perp}$ and $g_{h}^{\perp}$) \citep{Witek2011}.
 Thus in Faraday configuration the Zeeman splitting is given by Eq.~\ref{eq:Zeeman_Hamiltonian}